r1pk/network-monitor/README.md

 ## Usage

-Once both modules are started, open the client application in your browser:
+Once the application is started, open it in your browser:

 - http://127.0.0.1:3000 - web interface with charts and statistics
-- http://127.0.0.1:8080 - server API providing collected network measurement results

-The server module periodically runs network measurements using the Ookla Speedtest CLI and stores the results in the configured database.
-The client module retrieves this data from the API and displays it using charts.
+The application automatically collects network measurements and presents the results through the web interface.

 ## Configuration